lynnaloo/xtuple-dashboard/README.md

 Launch your local browser and navigate to application using localhost `http://localhost:3030` or the static IP Address of the virtual machine `http://192.168.33.12:3030`

+### Vagrant-less Setup

+Ensure you have Ruby 2.0+ installed and then run:

+host $ gem install dashing
+host $ bundle install
+host $ dashing start

 ### Generating Required Access Tokens

 Github: